All Episodes

 I think they're terrified of what happens when they have to try and go back to normal election laws with Joe Biden as the guy who they have to put forward as their like leader.

-I mean, dude's dude's approval ratings dropping like a stone.
+I mean, dudes, dude's approval ratings dropping like a stone.

-He's just not that popular, and he's not doing a good job.
+And he's not doing a good job.

-Neither is that.
+Neither is his game.

-I don't think he's even gonna run.
+I don't even think he's going to, I don't think he's even going to run.

-I don't think he's gonna run.
+I don't think he's going to run.

 They might.

-I mean, they it would be That's what I would do.
+That's what I would do.

 I was a Democrat.

-Like we need to have a popular candidate, get someone.
+Like, we need to have a popular candidate get someone.

-But you know, their bench gets real thin real quick.
+But, you know, their bench gets real thin real quick.

 There are not a lot of popular Democrats out there right now.

-And Republicans have have some good people.
+And Republicans have some good people.

 I mean, DeSantis is a great candidate.

-Like unites unites the factions, right?
+Like, unites the factions, right?

 So I'm really hoping we go to DeSantis.